 - Having the permit can aid you in the marketing of your food product as well.
 Since you can directly use the FSSAI logo and license number in food packages, your brand becomes much more trustworthy about standards and quality.

 The FSSAI Licensing system is segregated into three different categories.
 One is the basic registration and the other two forms of FSSAI Registration .
-This category covers the following businesses: are State registration and Central registration.
+This category of FSSAI registration covers the following businesses: are State registration and Central registration.

 Every Petty Food Business Operator can opt for the Basic FSSAI Registration.
 More precisely, speaking FBO with a turnover of up to 12 lakh per annum can go for the Basic Registration.
 You should choose to register your business with the basic registration if you are a small-sized food product manufacturer, marketer, storage unit owner, retailer, or distributor.

-FBOs that are not covered under Schedule 1 of FSS Regulations, 2011, alongside have a turnover of 12 lakh rupees or more annually (upto 20 Crore Rupees) should have State License to continue its business operations.
-In addition to that, all-grain, cereal, and pulses milling units, no matter its turnover, should have the State FSSAI License.
+FBOs that are not covered under Schedule 1 of FSS Regulations, 2011, alongside have a turnover of 12 lakh rupees or more annually (up to 20 Crore Rupees) should have State License to continue their business operations.
+In addition to that, all-grain, cereal, and pulses milling units, no matter their turnover, should have the State FSSAI License.

-- Dairy units along with milk chilling units which can handle the processing of more than 50,000 liters of liquid milk per day or 2500 metric tons solid milk annually.
+- Dairy units along with milk chilling units can handle the processing of more than 50,000 liters of liquid milk per day or 2500 metric tons of solid milk annually.

-- Vegetable oil producing or processing units that process vegetable oil through the solvent extraction process and refineries having capacity more than 2 metric tons per day.
+- Vegetable oil-producing or processing units that process vegetable oil through the solvent extraction process and refineries having a capacity of more than 2 metric tons per day.